-You can apply sealant to the outside of the seam strips – either just on the bottom of the packraft or on all the exposed surfaces.
-It doesn’t look good in these pictures, but in reality it’s not very noticeable.
+Apply sealant to the outside of the seam strips – either just on the bottom of the packraft or on all the exposed surfaces.
+It doesn’t look good as I’m applying it in these pictures, but in reality the sealant isn’t very noticeable.

 Tips: